Keivin98/Mayan-EDMS/README.md

 - [Videos](https://www.youtube.com/channel/UCJOOXHP1MJ9lVA7d8ZTlHPw)

 <h2 align="center"> Assigning applications to reviewers </h2>
-The process of assigning applications to reviewers should go through the following steps.
+The process of assigning applications to reviewers should go through the following steps. \n
-1) Press documents, on the side menu.
+1) Press documents, on the side menu. \n
-2) Click on New document.
+2) Click on New document. \n
-  - Document Type : Default
+  - Document Type : Default\n
-  - Cabinets to assign: empty.
+  - Cabinets to assign: empty.\n
-  - Drag and drop all the applicants' documents.
+  - Drag and drop all the applicants' documents.\n
-3) Go to All Documents, from the side menu again.
+3) Go to All Documents, from the side menu again. \n
-4) Select all the documents you want to assign to reviewers.
+4) Select all the documents you want to assign to reviewers.\n
-5) From the Bulk Actions press on : "Assign reviewers to applications"
+5) From the Bulk Actions press on : "Assign reviewers to applications"\n
-6) Now you have to add all of the reviewers that you want to assign applications to.
-After that, the application documents will be spread to the reviewers' cabinets and they can check, give comments and scores from there.
+6) Now you have to add all of the reviewers that you want to assign applications to.\n After that, the application documents will be spread to the reviewers' cabinets and they can check, give comments and scores from there.\n
-Every document will be given to 3 reviewers only, in a random way to ensure that the reviewers won't be overloaded.
+Every document will be given to 3 reviewers only, in a random way to ensure that the reviewers won't be overloaded. \n